JKevinXu/ChatBrowse/LLM_INTENT_CLASSIFICATION.md

 ## Configuration

-The system uses your existing LLM configuration (OpenAI or AWS Bedrock) from the extension settings.
-No additional setup required!
+**IMPORTANT**: The system requires LLM configuration to function:

+1. **OpenAI Configuration**: Requires valid API key in extension settings
+2. **AWS Bedrock Configuration**: Requires valid AWS credentials and region

-### Fallback Behavior
+### Error Handling

-- If no LLM provider is configured → Uses rule-based classification
+- If no LLM provider is configured → Throws error
-- If LLM request fails → Falls back to rule-based classification
+- If LLM request fails → Throws error
-- If LLM returns invalid JSON → Falls back to rule-based classification
+- If LLM response is invalid → Throws error

+The extension will display error messages to users when LLM is unavailable.

+## Migration Notes

+- **Removed fallback classification**: System no longer falls back to rule-based patterns
+- **LLM dependency**: Extension now requires working LLM configuration
+- **Consistent behavior**: All intent classification uses the same intelligent approach

 ## Performance